 Programmatic grants: The Foundation regularly makes grants to support the development of new program services and to assist with the expansion of existing programs.
 The Foundation does not typically support existing programmatic costs.

 Capital campaign grants: The Foundation occasionally makes grants to capital campaigns in support of local organizations and facilities when they serve a wide cross-section of community members.
 Any campaign with a local fundraising goal of $500,000 or more must be on the Campaign Coordinating Committee Calendar.
+The Foundation's average grant size to a capital campaign is $75,000.

 The Foundation does not award Community Grants to support the following: